SlackBuffer/blockchain-web/Go/TGPL.md

     }
     ```

-    - any of the 3 parts can be omitted
+    - Any of the 3 parts can be omitted
-    - the optional initialization **statement** is executed before the loop starts
+    - The optional initialization **statement** is executed before the loop starts
+- A `for`, `if` or `switch` may include an optional simple statement - a short variable declaration, an increment or assignment statement, or a function call - that can be used to set a value before it's tested
+- `break`, `continue`, `goto`
+    - A `break` causes control to resume at the next statement after the innermost `for`, `switch`, `select` statement
+    - Statements may be labeled so that `break` and `continue` can refer to them
+    - `goto` statement is intended for machine-generated code
 - `map`
-    - holds a set of **`key/value`** pairs
+    - A map holds a set of **`key/value`** pairs
-        - the key may be of any type whose value can be compared with `==` (string being the most common example)
+        - The key may be of any type whose value can be compared with `==` (string being the most common example)
-        - the value may be of any type
+        - The value may be of any type
-    - provides constant-time operations to store, retrieve or test for an item in the set
+    - A map provides constant-time operations to store, retrieve or test for an item in the set
-    - the order of map iteration is **random**
+    - The order of map iteration is **random**
+- **Named types**

+    ```go
+    type Point struct {
+        X, Y int
+    }
+    var p Point
+    ```

+- Function
+    - Function `main` is where execution of the program begins
+    - It's a good style to write a comment before the declaration of each function to specify its behavior
+- Function literal
+    - An anonymous function defined at its point of use
+    - `http.HandleFunc("/", func(w http.ResponseWriter, r *http.Request) {...})`
+- Methods
+    - A method is a function associated with a named type
+    - Methods may be attached to any named type
+- **Interfaces**
+    - Interfaces are abstract types that let us treat different concrete types in the same way based on **what methods they have**, not how they are represented or implemented
+- Pointers
+    - Pointers are values that contain the address of a variable
+    - `&` yields the address of a variable
+    - `*` retrieves the variable that the pointer refers to
+    - There's no pointer arithmetic
 - ***goroutine***
     - A goroutine a concurrent function execution
     - The function `main` runs in a goroutine and  the `go` statement creates additional goroutines